 What you think, what you say and what you do, is consistently and closely aligned.

-Learning is an inherently social process; the fundamental relationship between a teacher, a subject and a student, is inevitably socialised being Set in a place and of a time.
+And talking of crowds or at least having an appreciation for the dynamics of people in various different types of group: Learning is an inherently social process.
+Even the most intimate fundamental relationship between a teacher, a subject and a student, is inevitably socialised, being set in a place and of a time.
 It’s how humans have evolved to know things and to share that embodied experience and there is no other way of doing it, to live better that is.
 But before I leave you with Sir Ken to explain the Habits in Humans in Habitats relationship much better than me, I feel the need to share the same essence of learning that has been distilled down brilliantly within Medicine.
 Many great thinkers and teachers have had a good go, but I think this lovely old axiom takes the Hemingway Six Word Story prize, when it comes to meaningful L&D:

 See One, Do One, Teach One!